Jewish wedding ceremony is filled with beautiful songs, meaningful

 Do you work with interfaith couples?

-specialist, would be honored to officiate or officiate at
+would be honored to officiate at your interfaith wedding.
+Couples

-(and their parents) love his wedding ceremonies, because he
+(and their parents) love her wedding ceremonies, because she is non-judgmental,

-is non-judgmental, open minded and inclusive.
-He is based
+open minded and inclusive.
+She is based in Boulder Colorado,

 Yakar will perform interfaith weddings but does not co-officiate